samxrl/IATT/README.md

 # IATT

 This is the official source code for ["IATT: Interpretation Analysis-based Transferable Test Generation for Convolutional Neural Networks"](https://dl.acm.org/doi/10.1145/3705301).
-IATT is an Interpretation Analysis based Transferable Test Generation Method for Convolutional Neural Networks.
 The workflow of IATT is illustrated in the following figure:

 ![The Workflow of IATT](/images/workflow.svg "The Workflow of IATT")